 - 7-Step Social Media Advertising Strategy to Better Performing Ads — Sprout Social

-Non-profit organizations also need to be aware of the language they use on social media.
-Social users are not afraid to provide feedback—either positive or negative—to a non-profit that stands for specific values.
+Nonprofit organizations must also be aware of the language they use on social media.
+Social users are not afraid to provide positive or negative feedback to a nonprofit that stands for specific values.
 These comments or reviews can hold a lot of sway over users that are considering engaging with a small nonprofit.
 To maintain consistent language use across platforms and minimize the risk of user blowback, make sure to do three things with every ad: